anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 # Advent {#advent}

+There is a tradition in some parts of the church of reflecting on the themes of hope, peace, joy and love on the four Sundays of Advent.
+The theme of hope is present on the first three Sundays, while the theme of peace is discernable on the second Sunday, and joy on the third.

 ## Advent 1

 The Gospel readings all speak of the 'coming' of 'the Son of Man'.

 Year A

-* **Romans 13.11-14** is an exhortation to 'lay aside the works of darkness and put on the armour of light' because 'the day is near'. **Isaiah 2.1-5** begins a 'series' in Isaiah, which covers all Sundays until Proper 1, except for Christmas 2 and Epiphany 4.
-God's people are urged to 'walk in the light of the Lord', looking ahead to 'days to come' when the nations stream to God's house in Zion in order to walk in God's paths and find peace with each other. **Psalm 122** has people going up to 'the house of the Lord' and speaks of 'peace'.
+* **Isaiah 2.1-5** begins a 'series' in Isaiah, which covers all Sundays until Proper 1, except for Christmas 2 and Epiphany 4.
+God's people are urged to 'walk in the light of the Lord', looking ahead to 'days to come' when the nations stream to God's house in Zion in order to walk in God's paths and find peace with each other.
+* **Psalm 122** has people going up to 'the house of the Lord' and speaks of 'peace'.
+* **Romans 13.11-14** (see BCP) is an exhortation to 'lay aside the works of darkness and put on the armour of light' because 'the day is near'.
 * **Matthew 24.36-44** urges us to 'be ready' for 'the coming of the Son of Man'.

 Year B